i0ji/KaterinaSemenova/README.md

  * Some minor scrolling changes to the #about section.
 At first, the function was also written, but after some tests, i decided to use a third-party library.

+### New idea of migration/rebuilding project using Vite + yarn.

+* Since i`ve migrated to vite/yarn i got some issues with fonts and dependencies(easily solved by reading docs);
+* Got strange loading speed indicators:
+Issues with imgs size, TBT, LCP, and overall effiency as a result;
+* Rather large increase in bundling/building/devserver load speed (increase approximately 4-5 times);
+# + to do
+- [ ] adding lazy loading;
+- [ ] sizing imgs;

 # Currently/Priority tasks:
 - [X] Indexing (Favicon?
 Meta description still does not work) - Work is underway to index the site on Yandex.ru and Google.com through the appropriate services<BR>
   <b>Indexing has ended and i got favicon set.
 Meta set</b>
-- [ ] Permanent bundle optimising - Further code optimization using webpack-bundler-analyzer tools.\
+- [ ] Permanent bundle optimising - Further code optimization using webpack-bundler-analyzer tools.
 - [ ] Adding/rewriting some content<BR>
   <b>In progress.
 Two more blocks have been added</b>
 - [X] Some space adding between blocks(?)<BR>